 Iowa banks nearly twice as likely to deny a mortgage to a low-income applicant

-of consumer loans at credit unions made to people with below average credit scores
+of consumer loans at credit unions are less than $5,000

 of credit union business loans are less than $100,000

 Credit Unions Work For You